-- There was a concern that the standard and guidance as proposed would increase the risk that programmes might go for the 'easy option' by engaging with other professionals rather than with people who use or receive services. - A small number of respondents said that we should engage with service users or service user led organisations to further develop our definition. - A few respondents said that they saw involvement of 'end recipients of services' (e.g. patients and clients) as essential and beneficial even if the profession itself typically did not have direct contact on a day-to-day basis.
+- There was a concern that the standard and guidance as proposed would increase the risk that programmes might go for the 'easy option' by engaging with other professionals rather than with people who use or receive services. - A few respondents said that they saw involvement of 'end recipients of services' (e.g. patients and clients) as essential and beneficial even if the profession itself typically did not have direct contact on a day-to-day basis.
 This argument was made with specific reference to biomedical scientists. - In contrast, as previously described, other respondents emphasised the importance of flexibility in our approach.
-One organisation from the healthcare science field described how it was important that organisations and the multi-disciplinary team were specifically included in our definition.
+One organisation from the healthcare science field described how it was important that organisations and the multidisciplinary team were specifically included in our definition.